Battle of Delft (1573): Aftermath

 The attack on the city had been defeated, and the Spanish had lost in all around 700 men, mostly on the outskirts.
-Delft, amongst other Dutch towns and cities, had been saved, and this meant that Leiden had better hope of relief.
+Delft, along other Dutch towns and cities, had been saved.
+This meant that Leiden had a better hope of relief.

 After these attempts, Valdez informed the Duke of Alba of his defeat, showing him that victory could not be achieved without a larger force along with siege artillery.
 He requested more troops and guns or leave to retire himself from the area with the troops he had; the latter was chosen as Alba refused more men or guns.
 Romero, meanwhile, managed to capture Maassluis, but an attempt on Delftshaven was repelled, and no further efforts were made for the rest of year.

 For his action in helping to repel the Spanish attack on the city, the Prince of Orange promoted Chester to the rank of lieutenant colonel.
 The Duke of Alba, after this bout of failures, and as a result of his violent councils, solicited to be recalled and thus departed the Netherlands in 1574.